 Which Anniversary Does Lapis Lazuli Celebrate?

 This vibrant blue gemstone is the wedding anniversary stone of choice for couples celebrating their 9th anniversary.
 After all, nine years is a long time.
-Lapis lazuli is the perfect symbol of wisdom and power that married couples deserve for their hard-won relationship.
+It is the perfect symbol of wisdom and power that married couples deserve for their hard-won relationship.

 How Much Does Lapis Lazuli Cost?

-For thousands of years, lapis lazuli has been a highly valuable and sought-after precious gem.
+For thousands of years, it has been a highly valuable and sought-after precious gem.
 However, in more recent times, the cost has been made more affordable for everyday people.

 Currently, you may find a low-grade lapis stone for approximately $1 per carat, but more valuable specimens can cost as much as $100 – $150 per carat.